 Youth/College Quartet Contest

 The contest is held at the same time as Prelims (usually November).
-Open to all young men 25 years of age and under.
+Open to all young men 26 years of age and under on a qualifying date.
 They don’t need to be members of BABS to enter.
 If you know of a college quartet, music school quartet or young singers who want to try the barbershop experience, then this is for them.

-In addition to winning the title of the National Barbershop Youth Quartet Champions, they will be presented with a fabulous trophy with replicas for them to keep.
+In addition to winning the title of the National Barbershop Youth Quartet Champions, they will be presented with a fabulous trophy for them to keep.
 Also, if the winner achieves the qualifying score, they will be eligible to enter the International Collegiate Contest held in the USA, with some financial support provided by the BABS Harmony Foundation charity.
-For further information email the BABS Music Services Director.
+For further information email the BABS Music Services Director -

 BABS is a Company Limited by Guarantee.
 The Directors, who are all volunteers and don’t receive any remuneration, must comply with the requirements of the Companies Act 2006 and of the Charities Acts.
 The objects of the Charity is to further the